natalieagus/50002/docs/Hardware/c_cmostechnology.md

 {: .no_toc}
 [You can find the lecture video here. ](https://youtu.be/JqgZcV_1IU4)You can also **click** on each header to bring you to the section of the video covering the subtopic.

-## Learning Objectives
+## Detailed Learning Objectives

+1. **Understand the Properties of Combinational Logic Devices:**
+  - Learn the ideal characteristics of a combinational logic device including noise tolerance, power dissipation, and functional reliability.
+  - Comprehend the significance of noise margins and their relationship to the gain of the Voltage Transfer Characteristic (VTC).

+2. **Explore the Basics of MOSFETs:**
+  - Understand the structure and operation of Metal-Oxide Semiconductor Field-Effect Transistors (MOSFETs).
+  - Identify the roles of the gate, drain, source, and body in MOSFET operation.

+3. **Differentiate Between NFET and PFET:**
+  - Compare the characteristics and functions of N-type and P-type FETs.
+  - Learn how NFETs and PFETs are used to implement different logic functions based on their configuration and voltage levels.

+4. **Learn CMOS Technology for Logic Devices:**
+  - Understand how Complementary MOS (CMOS) technology utilizes both NFETs and PFETs to create efficient logic circuits.
+  - Explore the concept of pull-up and pull-down networks within CMOS circuits.

+5. **Analyze the CMOS Complementary Recipe:**
+  - Study the complementary nature of pull-up and pull-down circuits in CMOS technology to prevent short circuits and ensure stable logic states.
+  - Apply the complementary MOS circuitry to understand basic logic gates like NAND and NOR.

+6. **Master Logic Gate Fundamentals:**
-* Explain types of MOSFETs: PFETs and NFETs
+  - Identify different types of logic gates and their operations.
-* Explain how to build CMOS inverter from field effect transistor (FET)
-* Experiment with the mechanism of pull up and pull down transistors
-* Explain how CMOS works and the importance of its complementary nature
-* Construct simple boolean equations given some CMOS circuits
+  - Understand how logic gates are implemented using CMOS technology to fulfill specific logic functions.

+7. **Discuss Timing Specifications in Combinational Logic Devices:**
-* Compute propagation delay and contamination delay
+  - Learn about propagation delay and contamination delay as critical timing specifications in digital circuits.
-* Calculate and analyse timing specification of a combinational circuit
+  - Understand how these delays impact the performance and reliability of logic circuits.

+These objectives aim to provide students with a comprehensive understanding of the basic building blocks of digital electronics, focusing on MOSFETs and their application in combinational logic devices through CMOS technology.

 ## [Overview](https://www.youtube.com/watch?v=JqgZcV_1IU4&t=0s)

+In this chapter, we are learning a particular component called the **MOSFET** that can be used as a <span class="orange-bold">building block</span> for our combinational logic device.
+It has all the characteristics mentioned above.

+{:.new-title}
+> Recall
+>
-Recall that the ideal behaviors and characteristics of a **combinational logic device** are:
+> The ideal behaviors and characteristics of a **combinational logic device** are:

-1. The device should be able to **tolerate** some amount of errors due to its *Noise Margins.* The Noise Margin exists if its VTC gain $$>1$$.
+> 1. The device should be able to **tolerate** some amount of errors due to its *Noise Margins.* The Noise Margin exists if its VTC gain $$>1$$.
-2. If we have **high gain**, that means we can have **more noise margin**. *Take some time to convince yourself that this is true.*
+> 2. If we have **high gain**, that means we can have **more noise margin**. *Take some time to convince yourself that this is true.*
-3. The device should be cheap, and small sized. *We do not want to have bulky devices, do we?*
+> 3. The device should be cheap, and small sized. *We do not want to have bulky devices, do we?*
-4. The device should have **zero power dissipation** when input voltages aren't changing.
+> 4. The device should have **zero power dissipation** when input voltages aren't changing.
 That's why the device must have a nonlinear gain.
-5. Otherwise when voltage is changing from, `0` to `1` or `1` to `0`, then power within the device has to dissipate **easily**, meaning that the change is swift, reliable, and quick. *We always want our computers to be fast, don't we?*
+> 5. Otherwise when voltage is changing from, `0` to `1` or `1` to `0`, then power within the device has to dissipate **easily**, meaning that the change is swift, reliable, and quick. *We always want our computers to be fast, don't we?*
-6. The device has to be **functional**, meaning that it conforms to the assigned **truth table** (**logic**) at all times. *We do not want unpredictable "buggy" behavior with our devices.*
+> 6. The device has to be **functional**, meaning that it conforms to the assigned **truth table** (**logic**) at all times. *We do not want unpredictable "buggy" behavior with our devices.*

-In this chapter, we are learning a particular component called the **MOSFET** that can be used as a building block for our combinational logic device.
-It has all the characteristics mentioned above.

 ## [The MOSFET](https://www.youtube.com/watch?v=JqgZcV_1IU4&t=180s)